My beautiful Linux development environment

 - User Themes

-Now, these are mostly objective choices and really doesn’t matter as long as you are comfortable with the tools you choose.
+Now, these are mostly objective choices and really don’t matter as long as you are comfortable with the tools you choose.
 Below are my choices for some of the important categories for development.
 I’m not including obvious things like Vim, Git, NodeJS, Docker, Kubernetes, etc.

 Shell: This is one of the most important for a developer.
 I use ZSH along with the awesome Oh My ZSH as my shell.
 Now, this won’t be complete without some nice plugins and themes.
 I use powerlevel9k theme with some customizations.
 I also use zsh-autosuggestions, git, docker, docker-compose, autojump, zsh-syntax-highlighting, dnf, and npm plugins for Oh My ZSH.
 Here is my

 .zshrc with all the customizations.
-Update: A comment on this post suggested powerlevel10k as an alternative theme and I tried it and turns out it is really way faster than
+Update: A comment on this post suggested powerlevel10k as an alternative theme, and I tried it, and it turns out it is really way faster than

 powerlevel9k.
 So I think I’m gonna use

 powerlevel10k as my shell theme.

 Integrated development environment(IDE): IntelliJ IDEA Ultimate - I use this for Java & other JVM language Development

 Code Editors: Visual Studio Code - My go-to editor.
 I love it.
 I use VSCode for web development, Go, Python, JS development, DevOps, and everything other than JVM languages.
 A VSCode setup is never complete without some good plugins.
 Here are the plugins that I’m using.
 You can run the script to install those.